Teycir/Gist/README.md

 - Different search engines sometimes show different information
 - You want to see multiple perspectives on a topic

-**Example:** Search "best investment strategies 2024" and get summaries from all 3 engines to compare advice
+**Example:** Search "best investment strategies 2024" and get summaries from both engines to compare advice

 ### Real-Life Examples